On estimating the entropy of shallow circuit outputs: Hamiltonian quantum entropy difference

 as well as corresponding unitaries $U_{13}$ and $U_{23}$ that act in a similar way.
 Here $\ket{\chi}$ is the maximally entangled state $\ket{\chi} = \sum_i \ket{i}\ket{i}$.
 As a toy model for AdS/CFT, the state $\ket{\psi}$ represents the quantum state of a bulk observer and $\ket{\tilde{\psi}} $ will be the corresponding CFT state that lives on the boundary of the AdS space.
 The indices label three different subsystems on the boundary and Equation~\ref{eqn:qeccstate} simply states that the bulk information (the state $\ket{\psi}$) can be recovered by acting on only part of the boundary.
 As shown in~\cite{harlow2017ryu}, these states satisfy a Ryu-Takayanagi formula (in addition to other properties that are satisfied by AdS/CFT).
 Specifically, the entanglement entropy of $\ket{\chi}$ corresponds to the area of a bulk surface.
 One could imagine considering the states

 instead of $\ket{\chi}$, where $f$ and $g$ are $1$-to-$1$ and $2$-to-$1$, respectively.
 In this case the difference in entanglement entropy will be determined by whether the function that was used was $1$-to-$1$ or $2$-to-$1$.
-States such as the ones from Equation~\ref{eqn:chifg}, or even analogous weighted superpositions of such states are efficiently preparable (according to the efficient range superposition properties from Definitions~\ref{def:trapdoorclawfree} and~\ref{def:trapdoorinjective}).
+States such as the ones from Equation~\ref{eqn:chifg}, or even analogous weighted superpositions of such states are efficiently preparable (according to the efficient evaluation property from Definition~\ref{def:etcfs}).

 Finally, note that since $f$ and $g$ themselves can be implemented by circuits of constant depth, as shown in Theorem~\ref{thm:lweedconst}, the quantum states derived from these functions (such as $\ket{\chi_f}$ or $\ket{\chi_g}$) could also be prepared by short depth quantum circuits.
 This would be consistent with a conjecture by Swingle that the underlying CFT states that lead to the Ryu-Takayanagi formula are well approximated by states resulting from MERA (\emph{multi-scale entanglement renormalization ansatz})~tensor networks \cite{swingle}.
 Such MERA states essentially have log-depth quantum circuit descriptions.
 Let us now describe our thought experiment.